ccustodio99/iLCCD/docs/Access_Control_Module.md

 ### Current Implementation
 - Role-based middleware restricts access to routes.
 - Passwords are hashed and sessions regenerate on login/logout.
+- Accounts are locked for 15 minutes after five failed login attempts and audit logs capture these events.
-- Features like account lockout, two-factor auth, and automatic session timeout are not yet implemented.
+- Features like two-factor auth and automatic session timeout are not yet implemented.

 ---